ibm-cloud-docs/EventStreams/eventstreams085.md

 # Choosing your plan
 {: #plan_choose}

-{{site.data.keyword.messagehub}} is available as different plans depending on your requirements: Standard and Enterprise.
+{{site.data.keyword.messagehub}} is available as different plans depending on your requirements: Standard, Enterprise, and Classic.

 For information about the Classic plan, see
 [Classic plan](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#plan_choose_classic).